DevExpress-Examples/web-forms-dashboard-pass-hidden-parameters-to-custom-sql-query/Readme.md

 ## Example Overview

-To pass a hidden parameter to a custom SQL query, do the following.
+To pass a hidden dashboard parameter to a custom SQL query, do the following.

 ### Create a Dashboard Parameter